flipkart-incubator/Krystal/vajram/README.md

 possible that all the
 clients of the API have not requested enough data to reach the max batch size.
-In these scenarios, the add method never returns a list of modulated requests and thus we need a way to proactively trigger the API call with the available set of requests.
+In these scenarios, the add method never returns a list of batched requests and thus we need a way to proactively trigger the API call with the available set of requests.
 This is where the modulate and register methods come in.